POLYCAB INDIA LIMITED (NSE: POLYCAB) Q3 2026 Earnings Call dated Jan. 16, 2026

 Sonali Salgaonkar

 Thank you for the opportunity and congratulations on a strong revenue growth.
 I have three questions.
-Firstly, strong revenue growth in the CNW segment.
-Would it be able to quantify what is the volume growth for this quarter year on year?
+First, a strong revenue growth in the C&W segment, would it be able to quantify what is a volume growth for this quarter year-on-year?

 Sonali Salgaonkar